SigmaWave/SigmaWave/README.md

 ## Featured Projects

-- **Quantitative Finance Algorithms**
-  A series of Jupyter notebooks and Python scripts that explore different quantitative trading strategies, including momentum trading, mean reversion, and option pricing.

 - **Reinforcement Learning for Industrial Processes**
   A project that applies reinforcement learning techniques to optimize water treatment processes.
 It includes hyperparameter tuning, model optimization, and detailed documentation.